analytics

 LTV by Acquisition Source

 Track LTV separately for each acquisition channel.
-Users acquired through App Clips, organic search, paid ads, and referrals may have very different lifetime values.
-This data helps you allocate budget to channels that produce the highest-value users, not just the cheapest installs.
+Users acquired through App Clips, organic search, paid ads, and referrals often show different lifetime values.
+This data helps you allocate budget to channels that produce the highest-value users, not the cheapest installs.